JMorris1575/confirmation2018/docs/implementing.rst

 *   make the page names into links
 *   add the progress information
 *   activate or deactivate the links according to the progress information
+*   make it all look good

+.. _no_need_for_custom_template_tag:

+I discovered that, since the {% for %} template tag can read in a list of lists, as in {% for x,y in points %}, I can use the WelcomeView and SummaryView to pack up a data list with tuples like (activity, msg) and (page, progress) and send that list to the welcome.html and summary.html templates.
+Thus, I don't need to use a custom template tag as :ref:`described above<custom_template_tags>`.

+I decided to use buttons as a means to getting to the pages instead of using the page titles as links.
+I override skeleton.css' ``.button`` class by changing the color and border color and also the ``.button:hover`` class to reverse the colors when the mouse hovers over a button.
+I notice that when I return to the page after an error (since I don't have the actual page views or urls or templates implemented yet) the colors revert to black until I do a refresh.
+I don't know if this is a problem that will show up in production however so I choose not to try to do anything about it.

+I realize that I'm not naming things well.
+Currently the list of pages is called "Acivities" and the list of activities on the Welcome page is called "Topics."
+I think I will change the heading on the Welcome page to say "Activities" and the heading on the summary page to say "Pages."
+Perhaps later I will come up with a better, more inviting and/or more descriptive, heading than "Pages."
+(For now I'm going with "Things to Do."

+Improving the Welcome Page Again
+********************************

+I wanted to have the Welcome page and the Summary page have a similar look and feel so I had to change from using activity names as links to using buttons as links.
+It was a little simpler here since only the caption of the buttons had to change, but I also had to change the WelcomeView to use a data list.
+I got it to working fairly quickly.

+I think the Summary page needs a link or a button at the bottom to return to the welcome page.
+I will make it a link so as not to make it too prominent.

+As it turned out, using a button made it look better.
+It was easier to center a button than the text of the link and there is enough of a separation between the table and the Return to Welcome Page button to make it seem right.

+Implementing the Instruction Page
+*********************************